CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-pantry_staples.md

 - [Maldon Sea Salt Flakes](https://www.amazon.com/Maldon-Sea-Salt-Flakes-ounce/dp/B00017028M).
 These fragile pyramids of delicate, melt-in-your mouth salt are worth every penny, and will elevate cookies, meat, veggies, you name it.
 You do not use these while cooking, they are added immediately before serving.
 - Powdered Spices: Onion, Garlic, Cumin, Coriander, Ginger, Harissa
 - Red Pepper
-- Whole Spices: Nutmeg, Cinamon, Cloves, Cardamom, Rosemary
+- Whole Spices: Nutmeg, Cinnamon, Cloves, Cardamom, Rosemary

 ## Vegetables
-I buy a lot of vegetables on demand for a particular dish: brocolli, carrots, brussel sprouts, asparagus, etc. However some vegetables I keep in the kitchen at all times, since I use them in so many dishes.
+I buy a lot of vegetables on demand for a particular dish: brocoli, carrots, brussels sprouts, asparagus, etc. However some vegetables I keep in the kitchen at all times, since I use them in so many dishes.
 - Yellow Onions.
 Red onions are nice too, but I tend to only use them in raw applications, whereas I will use yellow onions in everything.
 - Garlic.
 You can never have too much garlic.
 Literally impossible.
 - Ginger.
 Many of the standard grocery stores I visit only have the anemic finger sized ginger roots.
 I tend to prefer going to the asian markets where you can buy the often palm sized pieces of ginger.
 They peel nicely and you get a ton of ginger for the effort and for less money.
 I've also had luck buying the larger ginger at the Fresh Market.
 - Arugula.
 The perfect vegetable for salads, sandwiches, and burgers.
 It has a wonderful intense flavor and a delightful crunch.

-## Cheeses
+## Toppings
 - Muenster
 - [Cabot Creamery Vermont Extra Sharp Cheddar](https://cabotcreamery.com/products/cheese-extra-sharp-bar-dairy).
 I'm always on the lookout for a good extra sharp cheddar, and this one is easily available at Publix and has a great flavor.
 I often microplane it and put it on sandwiches and burgers.
+- [Candied Jalapeños](https://www.amazon.com/Texas-Pepper-Works-Candy-Krisp-Jalapenos/dp/B008YCDBGG).
+I get the Pepper Works Candy Krisp variety from the Fresh Market.
+These are amazing on burgers, sandwiches, and salads.
+They are sweet and mildly spicy, and have a great crunch.

 ## Baking
 - [Ghirardelli Premium Baking Semi-Sweet Chocolate Chips](https://www.target.com/p/ghirardelli-semi-sweet-chocolate-premium-baking-chips-12oz/-/A-13349383#lnk=sametab).
 Wonderful flavor and sweetness, these do great in cookies or on top of greek yogurt.